Jake Ballinger

 Types of financial reporting software

 Different finance software will have different capabilities.
 In our review, we'll discuss financial reporting software.
-However, you might also come across:
+However, you might also encounter:

 Here's what the best financial reporting software helps organizations accomplish:

-But does financial analytics software give you everything on this feature list?
+But does financial reporting software give you everything on this feature list?
 Not quite, but each one has pros and cons.
 Let's explore them in this next section.

-But first a disclaimer: yes, we put Cube first.
-We’re not only proud of what our software does for our customers—our customers are too.
+But first, a disclaimer: yes, we put Cube first.
+We’re proud of the results our software gets for customers—and our customers love them, too.

-You don’t have to just take our word for it though: check out all of our 5-star reviews on Capterra.
+You don’t have to just take our word for it: check out our 5-star reviews on Capterra.

 1. Cube